 Do cookie balls need to be refrigerated?

 It’s a good idea to refrigerate cookie balls because they contain cream cheese.
-However, they can sit out for awhile when being served.
-Storing the cookie balls in the fridge or freezer will keep them the freshest for longest.
+However, they can sit out for a while when being served.
+Storing the cookie balls in the fridge or freezer will keep them the freshest for the longest.
 I recommend storing them in airtight containers or resealable freezer bags.

-How far in advance can I make cookies balls?
+How far in advance can I make cookie balls?

 Cookie balls can be definitely be made in advance.
 The truffles can be assembled completely or in stages depending on preference or need.